twisted/twisted/docs/core/howto/ssl.rst

 Client with certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The following client then supplies such a certificate as the ``clientCertificate`` argument to :api:`twisted.internet.ssl.settingsForClientTLS <settingsForClientTLS>`, while still validating the server's identity.
+The following client then supplies such a certificate as the ``clientCertificate`` argument to :api:`twisted.internet.ssl.optionsForClientTLS <optionsForClientTLS>`, while still validating the server's identity.

 :download:`ssl_clientauth_client.py <../examples/ssl_clientauth_client.py>`